hop2a/silenceapp/README.md

 # silenceapp
-silence app is a iOS anti-spam phone
+silence app is a iOS anti-spam phone application for iPhone